tr?id=&ev=PageView&noscript=

 • Sierra Rozen

-Sierra has lived in Houston for more than 15 years and has worked across various medias for more than five years.
-You can typically find her at her local movie theater seeing the latest horror release or updating her bookstagram @sierrasrockinreads to share what she's currently reading.
+Sierra Rozen is COURIER HTX’s newsletter editor.
+Sierra has lived in Houston for more than 15 years and has worked across various media for more than five years.
+You can typically find her at her local movie theater seeing the latest horror release or updating her bookstagram> to share her latest reads.

 Politics